webrpc/webrpc/README.md

 <img alt="webrpc" src="https://github.com/webrpc/webrpc/raw/master/webrpc.png" width="1024" />

-webrpc is a Web service meta-protocol, schema and code-generator tool for simplifying the development of backend services for modern Web applications.
+webrpc is a design/schema-driven approach to writing backend servers for the Web.
+Write your server's schema in [RIDL](./_examples/example.idl) or [JSON](./_examples/example.webrpc.json) format, and run the `webrpc-gen` tool to code-generate your server scaffolding/interface, payload serializers, and network communication with a fully complete client library in the your client's app language of your choice.
 Enjoy strongly-typed Web services and never having to write an API client library again.

+Under the hood, webrpc is a Web service meta-protocol, schema and code-generator tool for simplifying the development of backend services for modern Web applications.

 Current code-generation language targets:
 * [Go](./gen/golang)